WestonSF/ArcGISDataToolkit/ReadMe.md

 * Easy way to update data on web server.
 * Two options - New or existing.
 * Backup data to Google Drive
+* Download data from a map service or WFS layer.

 ## Requirements